You can donate used printers to charities, which is a great way to get rid of old printers without having them end up in a landfill.

 Some states offer electronic waste recycling programs to help recycle printer components.

-Similarly, responsible printer manufacturers and vendors have cooperated to make it simple to separate used machines and their components from the waste stream.
+Similarly, responsible printer manufacturers and vendors have cooperated to make it simple to separate used machines and their electrical components from the waste stream.

 One of the most popular is 'Recycle-it,' which connects people with a network of recycling centers across the country.
 It's a great way to both reduce waste and help the environment.